rcman/BPI-F3/files/readme.md

 <br>
 The binary compressed files contains the files needed for below.<br>

+notrunc is only important to prevent truncation when writing into a file.
+This has no effect on a block device such as sda or sdb.<br>

 There seems to be diff ways and combinations of flashing the bins, but this is how I do it.